 Connect with addiction-focused nonprofits.

-- Organizations like SAMHSA or local advocacy groups offer free resources, education, and family support programs.
+- Organizations such as SAMHSA and local advocacy groups offer free resources, education, and family support programs.

 - These nonprofits are often deeply involved in community outreach.